Can CBD oil help with pain?

-A study of three strains of pharmaceutical grade cannabis taken by fibromyalgia patients through inhalation showed a reduction for a significant number in the pain caused by an electrical stimulus, as well as an increase in their thresholds for pain caused by pressure – but only in varieties of cannabis containing THC as well as CBD.
+A study of three strains of pharmaceutical grade cannabis taken by fibromyalgia patients through inhalation showed a reduction for a significant number of subjects in the pain caused by an electrical stimulus, as well as an increase in their thresholds for pain caused by pressure – but only in varieties of cannabis containing THC as well as CBD.

-One of the reasons CBD oil is both popular as a natural remedy, and seen as worthy of investigation as a potential medicine, is its relative safety compared with some traditional medications.
+One of the reasons CBD is popular as a natural remedy, and seen as worthy of investigation as a potential medicine, is its relative safety compared with some traditional medications.
 A large proportion of CBD users experience no negative side-effects at all and the consensus among researchers is that CBD is ‘well tolerated’, meaning few patients drop out of clinical studies due to adverse effects.

 How to use CBD oil for pain – products and methods

 There are a variety of CBD products on the market, including e-liquids used in vaping devices, capsules, chewable ‘gummies’ and topical creams.
 However, one of the most popular – and arguably the best in terms of efficiency and safety – is bottled CBD oil, a solution using oils such as hemp seed or olive as a carrier for the active ingredient.

 CBD oils usually come with an integrated dropper, allowing you to drop a measured dose directly into your mouth to be swallowed, or into food and drink.
 But for maximum absorption and the fastest effects, CBD oil is best taken sublingually – under the tongue.
 Hold the oil there for a minute or two before swallowing.
 This allows it to be absorbed through the sublingual membrane and more quickly into the bloodstream.